Azure-Samples/serverless-chat-langchainjs/README.md

 1. [**Fork**](https://github.com/Azure-Samples/serverless-chat-langchainjs/fork) the project to create your own copy of this repository.
 2. On your forked repository, select the **Code** button, then the **Local** tab, and copy the URL of your forked repository.

 <div align="center">
   <img src="./docs/images/clone-url.png" alt="Screenshot showing how to copy the repository URL" width="400px" />
 </div>
-3. Open a terminal and run this command to clone the repo: `git clone <your-repo-url>`
+3. Open a terminal and run this command to clone the repo: <code> git clone &lt;your-repo-url&gt; </code>

 ### Use GitHub Codespaces